FelipeBudinich/fun.voyage/content/Notes/Walter Benjamin.md

 [^6]: And of course a statistical lens can also distort perception: a contemporary example of this kind of perceptual estrangement is content curation on social media platforms.
 Recommendation systems can be statistically optimized for engagement rather than truth, creating feedback loops that reinforce narrow worldviews.
 A similar dynamic can be observed in the humanities, where institutional incentives push academics to publish frequently and cite one another in status-driven loops that detach scholarly work from material realities.
 But in both cases, whether it is social media disinformation or sociological research that informs public policy, the adjustment to a mediated reality is not unlimited.
 Eventually, it breaks against the constraints of biology, physics, and consequence.

 [^7]: This idea is thoroughly analyzed in George Dickie’s Institutional Theory of Art proposes that a work of art is defined by its acceptance within the framework of the “artworld” the network of institutions, curators, critics, and conventions that collectively confer art status.
 See: George Dickie, _Art and the Aesthetic: An Institutional Analysis_ (Ithaca: Cornell University Press, 1974).

+[^8]: Research by Bennett Bacon et al. (2023) identified recurring symbols; dots, lines, and Y-shaped signsadjacent to animal images in European cave sites such as Lascaux and Niaux.
+These marks are hypothesized to encode information about mating and birthing seasons, making them among the earliest known forms of data notation.
+See: Bacon, B., et al. “An Upper Palaeolithic Proto-Writing System and Phenological Calendar.” _Cambridge Archaeological Journal_ (2023).